ladybug-tools/spider-2020/spider-gbxml-viewer/README.md

 * Access extensive library with dozens of samples files
 * Use [GitHub Developer API]( https://developer.github.com/v3/ ) to obtain a list of files in a GitHub repo
-* Read data from selected GitHub repositoties, folders and files and display as links in details/summary that update location.hash
+* Read data from selected GitHub repositories, folders and files and display as links in details/summary that update location.hash
 * Build menu tree view system to access the files